alipakdamangh/fruit_detection/readme.txt

-7.Install the pytorch version with gpu support first so that ultralytics won't install a conflicting package:
+7.Install the pytorch version with gpu support first so that ultralytics won't install a conflicting package: pip3 install --default-timeout=1000 torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu128

-"pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu121" "If the download fails try clearing the pip cache and the already installed torch libs and try downloading again:
+"If the download fails try clearing the pip cache and the already installed torch libs and try downloading again:
 "pip uninstall torch torchvision torchaudio" => just in case they are installed "pip cache purge"